Leases · Industry

 He’s also won a fair share of accolades, taking home the Brendan McCarthy Memorial Award in 2016 from the Commercial Real Estate Brokerage Association of Greater Washington and winning the organization’s award for the top-producing broker in Northern Virginia a total of five times.

-“Spencer brings a combination of robust and finely honed skills in leasing alongside deep relationships across capital, tenants and tenant brokers that will serve our clients well,” Bob Murphy, MRP’s managing principal, said.
+“Spencer brings a combination of robust and finely honed skills in leasing alongside deep relationships across capital, tenants and tenant brokers that will serve our clients well,” Bob Murphy, MRP’s managing principal, said in a statement.
 “The office environment, as most dramatically illustrated in our current pandemic, requires innovation, specialization, and customization that Spencer will support with his unusual depth and breadth across his career.
 In response to the industry-wide consolidation, the need for excellence in focusing on investor services has never been greater.”